With so many barriers available which Termite Barrier will suit your home?

 A Chemical Reticulation System based on the same fundamentals as a chemical termite barrier.
-However it has one added advantage of being able to "recharge" the system before the end life of the chemical.
-We then can Pump the chemical into the fill points installed every 12 metres.
-Furthermore a trench is dug, the Piping is then laid at the footing of the dwelling.
-Also similar to the chemical barrier the soil is drenched when being back filled and sprayed with multiple passes.
+However, it has one added advantage of being able to "recharge" the system before the end life of the chemical.
+We then can Pump the chemical into the fill points installed every 12 meters.
+Furthermore, a trench is dug, the Piping is then laid at the footing of the dwelling.
+Also similar to the chemical barrier the soil is drenched when being backfilled and sprayed with multiple passes.
 This is a huge advantage as it has little to no disturbance after the initial install of the termite barrier.

 Termite Barrier Cost.

-Our Termite Barrier Brisbane Office will organise a free onsite.
-Additionally it is the only way to accurately match the correct termite barrier type to your home.
+Our Termite Barrier Brisbane Office will organize a free onsite.
+Additionally, it is the only way to accurately match the correct termite barrier type to your home.
 This is the way the pest controller can answer all the questions you have.
 Onsite they will go through the termite barrier cost and why that barrier matches your property.
-In fact The Technician will do a Termite Inspection and run you through your termite risk factor and how you can go about lowering it.
+In fact, The Technician will do a Termite Inspection and run you through your termite risk factor and how you can go about lowering it.